exercism/c/docs/CONTRIBUTING.md

 ## Continuous Integration

 This repository uses GitHub workflows to run some tools on each commit to a pull request.
-The simplest way to run these scripts on your own contribution is to open a PR on this repository with your changes, set the PR as a draft, then allow this repository's CI setup to take care of things for you automatically.
+The simplest way to run these workflows on your own contribution is to open a PR on this repository with your changes, set the PR as a draft, then allow this repository's CI setup to take care of things for you automatically.

 ### CI environment